 Resectable, Unresectable, and Metastatic Mesothelioma

 There are other ways to categorize mesothelioma that are broader and less detailed than staging.
-For instance, a cancer may be categorized as metastatic if it has been seen to have spread to distant parts of the body from the primary tumor.
+For instance, cancer may be categorized as metastatic if it has been seen to have spread to distant parts of the body from the primary tumor.
 This is essentially another way of saying that the cancer is stage IV.

-In most stage I, II, and III mesothelioma patients, surgery is an option to try to remove all or some of the tumor.
-In other words, these cases are resectable.
+In most stage 1, 2, and 3 mesothelioma patients, surgery is an option to try to remove all or some of the tumor, either to attempt to cure it or slow the progression of the disease.
+These cancers are resectable.
 If surgery is not an option, usually because the cancer has metastasized, it is categorized as unresectable.

 One additional factor is tumor grade.
 The grade describes how abnormal the cells of the tumor appear when inspected under a microscope.
-The more abnormal the cells the more likely the cancer is to grow and spread quickly.
-Grade is usually given as a number from one to three.
+The more abnormal the cells, the more likely the cancer is to grow and spread quickly.
+The grade is usually given as a number from one to three.

 Alternative Staging Systems

 The description of the stage helps medical teams figure out what the best treatments are for a particular patient and gives that patient an estimated outlook for the future and how helpful the treatments are likely to be.
 If you have been diagnosed with mesothelioma, be sure that you get a thorough assessment of the stage and seek a second opinion if you are not satisfied.Get Your FREE Mesothelioma Packet

 Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.